Ciampitti-Lab/ShinyRenamingNDIDI/README.md

 - **🎨 Beautiful Modern UI**: Clean, responsive interface with gradient designs and smooth animations
 - **📁 Batch Image Upload**: Upload multiple images at once via drag-and-drop or file selection
+- **➕ Multiple Batch Support**: Add images in different batches with different settings before downloading
 - **👁️ Image Preview**: View thumbnails of uploaded images with file information
-- **🗑️ Selective Removal**: Remove individual images before processing
+- **🗑️ Selective Removal**: Remove individual images or entire batches before processing
 - **🏷️ Standardized Naming**: Automatic renaming following the pattern:
   ```
   crop_deficiency_phenologicalStage_deficiencyStage_userName_originalName.ext
   ```
-- **📦 Automatic Compression**: All processed images are packaged into a ZIP file
+- **📦 Automatic Compression**: All processed images are packaged into a single ZIP file
-- **💾 Easy Download**: One-click download of renamed and compressed images
+- **💾 Easy Download**: One-click download of all renamed and compressed images
-- **🔄 Quick Reset**: Clear all inputs and start fresh with a single click
+- **🔄 Quick Reset**: Clear all inputs and batches and start fresh with a single click

 ## 🚀 Installation